-The Pacific Flyway Council recommended a framework closing date of January 31 in places were the closing date is currently the last Sunday in January.
-The Council also recommended that the 2020-21 brant season frameworks be determined based on the harvest strategy in the Council's management plan for the Pacific population of brant pending results of the 2020 Winter Brant Survey (WBS).
-If results of the 2020 WBS are not available, results of the most recent WBS should be used.
+The Pacific Flyway Council recommended that the 2020-21 brant season frameworks be determined based on the harvest strategy in the Council's management plan for the Pacific population of brant pending results of the 2021 Winter Brant Survey (WBS).
+If results of the 2021 WBS are not available, results of the most recent WBS should be used.